Healing Part 6 – Understanding, Embracing, and Exercising Delegated Authority

 The Holy Spirit is God’s administrator here on earth.
 He is a liberator and healer of people and is looking for those who will let him operate through them.
 (Isaiah 61:1, Luke 4:18, and Acts 10:38)

 Jesus taught that his “sheep”, those of us who are born again, have the ability to hear his voice.
-(John 10:27) It takes faith to step out in obedience to the Spirit’s promptings.
-This can be developed by those who are willing to take the risk.
+(John 10:27) It takes faith to step out in obedience to the Spirit’s often quite gentle promptings.
+It often depends on our having courage and being willing to fail occasionally in order to succeed in the long run.

 Let us not forget that healing people is God’s idea, not ours.
 He is far more interested in setting people free than we are.
 We need to get in step with him.